How Much Is Left In The Fuel Tank

 Calibrating the Sight Glass with Liters – Does it Matter?

 No, it doesn’t.
-If it does, then process engineers would not need to race for developing an accurate fuel level measuring device.
-There are advance technologies nowadays in fluid level measurement like ultrasonic method, laser and radar with computer intelligence.
-Besides, a sight glass on tank head may be exposed to any damaging impact which could leak the fuel.
-Actually, the International Mechanical Code
+If it does, then process engineers would not need to race to develop an accurate fuel level measuring device.
+There are advanced technologies nowadays in fluid level measurement like ultrasonic method, laser, and radar with computer intelligence.
+Besides, a sight glass on the tank head may be exposed to any damaging impact which could leak the fuel.
+The International Mechanical Code does not allow this method specified under Section 1306, which says:

 1306.5 Gauge glass.
 A tank used in connection with any oil burner shall not be equipped with a glass gauge or any gauge which, when broken, will permit the escape of oil from the tank.” – 2012 International Mechanical Code